-When you get a divorce, the court usually takes into account any pensions you or your spouse or civil partner have when you separate.
+When you get a divorce, a court will usually take into account any pensions that you or your spouse/civil partner has as part of the financial settlement that shares out your assets.
 This includes:

 - Company pensions